 We are a limited-admission facility.
 We do not put animals down (euthanize) due to space or time constraints.
 We only take in as many as we can commit to each week.

 You will need to call for an appointment, for both strays and owner-surrenders.
 We know there are many more animals in need than we can take in.
 We are often booked several weeks in advance.
 Some people have had to wait more than a month for an appointment.
-Please do everything you can during the wait to find a home for your pet yourself, or modify your lifestyle so that you are able to keep your pet.
-We're sorry, but due to limited financial resources we can't help further.
-We don't receive any funds from HSUS or ASPCA.
-All donations are local.
+Please do everything you can during the wait to find a home for your pet yourself.
+If you are having a behavior issue with your pet, we can help.
+Free behavior consultations are available.
+Click here for information on our free behavior services for cats and dogs.

 If you’ve exhausted all options to keep your pet or find a new home for him or her, call 317.872.5650 x 0 to make an appointment.
 We don't have staff to answer calls live, so please leave a message and we'll call back as quickly as possible.
 Strays in your possession for 30 days or longer are considered owned.
 We do not accept feral cats, small mammals or wild animals, though we can help you find a rescue organization that can help.

 If you are not able to wait for an appointment and must surrender the animal immediately you can contact the Indianapolis city animal shelter (IACC) listed below.
-IACC is inadequately funded by tax dollars and is overwhelmed.
-They took in 17,741 animals in 2010.
-8,879 were killed primarily due to lack of space.
-That means 24 animals lose their lives 365 days per year.
+Please note that IACC is inadequately funded by tax dollars and is overwhelmed as well.
+They took in 14,820 animals in 2012.
+6,671 were killed primarily due to lack of space.

 2600 South Harding St.